AhmedGhaly/ask/README.md

-RESTSPI for website like ask.fm
+RESTFUL API for website like ask.fm